hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

   kubectl patch deployment istio-ingressgateway -n istio-system -p '{"spec":{"template":{"metadata":{"labels":{"spiffe.io/spire-managed-identity": "true"}}}}}'
   ```

-  After patching, confirm the working of your ingress-gateway pod, istiod, and all their containers.
+  After patching, confirm that your ingress-gateway pod, istiod, and all their containers work.

 ## Step 4: Deploying Sample Application

 Now that our SPIRE and Istio are integrated, the identities to workloads must be issued by SPIRE.

-For our case, we will create a namespace “bookinfo” and will add a label **“spiffe.io/spire-managed-identity: true”** to it, then we will create a new ClusterSPIFFEID CRD with **namespace selector** with match label as “spiffe.io/spire-managed-identity: true.”
+For our case, we will create a namespace “bookinfo” and will add a label **“spiffe.io/spire-managed-identity: true”** to it.
+Then, we will create a new ClusterSPIFFEID CRD with **namespace selector** with match label as “spiffe.io/spire-managed-identity: true.”

-Now when the new workload is added to this namespace or any other namespace which has the label mentioned above, then automatically it will get registered in the server.
+When the new workload is added to this namespace or any other namespace that has the lable mentioned above, it will now automatically get registered in the server.

 **4.1** Create a new namespace.